eclipse-archived/ceylon-lang.org/documentation/1.0/tour/language-module.md

 # #{page.title}

 This is the twelfth part of the Tour of Ceylon.
 The [previous leg](../named-arguments) looked at invoking functions using named arguments.
-We're now going to learn about the 'language module'.
+We're now going to learn about Ceylon's _language module_, the basic types defined in the module `ceylon.language`.

 ## An overview of the language module

 The module [`ceylon.language`](#{site.urls.apidoc_current}/ceylon/language/)
-contains classes and interfaces that are referred to in the language specification, other declarations *they* refer to, and a number of related declarations.
+contains classes and interfaces that are referred to in the language specification, other declarations *they* refer to, and a number of related useful functions and types.
 Let's meet the main characters.

 Just like Java, Ceylon has a class named [`Object`](#{site.urls.apidoc_current}/ceylon/language/class_Object.html).